olle-tornquist/olle-tornquist.github.io/contents/home.md

 Welcome to my website!
-I am a PhD Candidate in Economics at Uppsala Univeristy and IFAU, with a special interest in organized labor and decisionmaking in the labor market. \
+I am a PhD Candidate in Economics at Uppsala University and IFAU, with a special interest in organized labor and decisionmaking in the labor market. \
 \
 I will be on the 2026/2027 Job Market.
 #### Contact